Watson Farley & Williams trainee recruitment

 The Legal Cheek View

 The work is highly international, and around half of WFW’s staff are based overseas.
 As such, all WFW trainees are required to do an international secondment of at least four months.
-Popular destinations include Athens, Singapore, Paris, Hamburg and Bangkok.
-As well as these locations, and the HQ in London, the firm also boasts offices in Dusseldorf, Frankfurt, Hamburg, Hanoi, Hong Kong, Madrid, Milan, Munich, New York, Sydney and Rome.
-2023 saw the firm opening two new offices, in Seoul and Tokyo, as WFW seeks to expand its Asia-Pacific projects practice and further reinforce its strengths in aviation and maritime finance.
-It has also added 18 new lateral partners and promoted 11 to partner internally, with the latest London additions being to the energy and infrastructure and maritime practices.
+Popular destinations include Athens, Singapore, Paris, Dubai, Frankfurt, and Bangkok.
+As well as these locations, and the HQ in London, the firm also boasts offices in Dusseldorf, Hamburg, Hanoi, Hong Kong, Madrid, Milan, Munich, New York, Sydney, Tokyo, Seoul and Rome.

 Continue reading

-There’s a nice vibe among trainees, who are known for meeting up together on Fridays for drinks at one of two local bars and pubs close to WFW’s offices near Liverpool Street station resulting in the odd night out every now and then.
+There’s also a nice vibe among trainees, who are known for meeting up together on Fridays for drinks at one of two local bars and pubs close to WFW’s offices near Liverpool Street station resulting in the odd night out every now and then.
 “The trainee cohort is extremely supportive and we have a tight-knit group.
 Trainees interact across both years, and we’ve formed genuine friendships, especially where trainees are moved to our international offices together”, says one.
+“Every team I have sat with has been extremely welcoming and supporting.
+I have not had a single bad experience with people during my time at the firm” added another.
+Relatively slim deal teams means trainees get to work closely with other junior lawyers and the firm is said to be good at putting on events and socials for trainees to get to know each other across the entire firm.
+Highlights include inter-office football tournaments, annual Christmas and rooftop summer parties, ping-pong tournaments, an “escape room” away day, sporting watch-a-longs, office quizzes and the occasional Thursday drink trolley!

 Deadlines